Flag and seal of Idaho: Historical seals

 The original 1891 seal as designed by Emma Edwards Green; it was used until 1957.

+Flag statute

+The 2024 Idaho Code, § 46-801 defines that the flag shall be:

+"a silk flag, blue field, five (5) feet six (6) inches fly, and four (4) feet four (4) inches on pike, bordered with gilt fringe two and one-half (2 1/2) inches in width, with state seal of Idaho twenty-one (21) inches in diameter, in colors, in the center of a blue field.
+The words ‘State of Idaho’ are embroidered in with block letters, two (2) inches in height on a red band three (3) inches in width by twenty-nine (29) inches in length, the band being in gold and placed about eight and one-half (8 1/2) inches from the lower border of fringe and parallel with the same."

 Flag history

 During much of the 1920s, there was only one known Idaho state flag in existence, designed by the state's adjutant general and in possession of the governor of Idaho, traveling with him as he went abroad.

 In 2001, the North American Vexillological Association surveyed its members on the designs of all 72 Canadian provincial, U.S. state and U.S. territorial flags, combined.
 Idaho finished in the bottom ten, finishing 64th out of the 72.

 The original Idaho state flag from the 1920s.

 An old Idaho state flag from the 1930s.

 The Idaho flag flying under the U.S. flag.

 The Idaho state flag as depicted in the 1976 bicentennial postage stamp series.